 Washington took good care of his soldiers’ welfare during the war.
 It won his army and his allies over and this aid him in his future endeavours as Commander and even as President.

-As a leader, you have to constantly watch out for your team members’ welfare.
+You have to constantly watch out for your followers' welfare.
 The saying goes; people don’t care how much you know, until they know how much you care.

 By genuinely caring for each individual under you; you win them over to your side.
 They buy into you and they will choose to follow you because of your genuine care.
 Washington could do it during a war, and as a leader in peace time; all the more you should commit to ensuring the welfare of your team.